 What Is Probate As A Muniment Of Title?

 This is a simplified form of probate available in Texas if 1) there are no debts of the estate other than liens on real estate and 2) no other administration of the estate is required.
-This probate allows passage of assets to the named beneficiaries in a will simply by presenting an order admitting the will to probate to third parties.
+This probate allows passage of assets to the named beneficiaries in a Will simply by filing the Will with the probate court, accompanied by the proof of death and that there are no debts of the estate other than liens on real estate, and having the court sign an order admitting the Will to probate.

 - Filing the application

 - Appearance at a hearing for the judge to sign an order admitting the Will to probate as a muniment of title.

 The order serves as authorization to third parties to transfer assets as set out in the Will.
 No further court action is required for the probate.
 Certified copies of the Will and order admitting it to probate as a muniment of title may need to be filed in counties other than where the probate action was filed to reflect passage of title to real estate in those other counties.

 Generally, nothing more is required from a legal standpoint.
 Watch my video to learn more about this proceeding.

 Cost Of A Probate As A Muniment Of Title

 The cost of this type of probate is usually much less than any other form of probate because it is so simple.
 A full probate involves a great number of steps, filing and fees for publication in the newspaper, and additional expenses.
 The cost generally runs at least $1,500-$2,000 minimum with fees and expenses.
 The cost of a full probate can go much higher if the estate is more complicated.